-This radio allows users to have up to 5 presets for FM, and another 5 for DAB/DAB+.
-For those of you that’ll spend most of their time listening to digital radio, you’ll be pleased with how fast you can change the channels.
+This radio allows users to have up to five presets for FM and another five for DAB/DAB+.
+For those of you who spend most of your time listening to digital radio, you’ll be pleased with how fast you can change the channels.

-Stations on the same multiplex change instantly, but it might take a second or two when switching to another multiplex.
+Stations on the same multiplex change instantly, but switching to another multiplex might take a second or two.

 The radio doesn’t offer Bluetooth or Wi-Fi connectivity, so you’ll have to contend with whatever’s being played on air.

 As you’d expect, sound quality (to an extent) depends on the quality of your earphones.
 The supplied earphones are adequate, but you’d probably want to replace them with something offering better dynamic range and comfort.

 There’s no way to customise the equaliser, so you’re limited to the default output, which is decent enough.

 Usability depends on whether you happen to be a right or left-handed person.
 The radio’s jog wheel is located on its right side and is meant to be used through your thumb.